SSS/GNU system - Manual & Documentation

 SSS uses no login managers like GDM or SDDM.
 Simply login to the TTY and start your favorite GUI (or not).
 That being said, feel free to use your own.

-I like to alias my login command to gui, or sometimes I directly run sway from the TTY.
+I like to alias my login command to gui, or sometimes I directly run hyprland or labwc from the TTY.

 Sometimes for the fun I work in Emacs from the TTY for that 60's and 70's computer vibe.